worktile/plait/.changeset/breezy-knives-tie.md

 '@plait/draw': minor
 ---

-feat(rotate): support snap angle when rotate with hotkey
+support snap angle when rotate with hotkey